chrisabedi/AnagramApi/README.md

 ### Installing

-A step by step series of examples that tell you how to get a development env running

-Say what the step will be
+The steps to get this system up and running are to call gradlew build,

 ```
 gradlew build